daltonschool/robotzombie/Chapter 4: "All in the Family".md

   "While you all were busy fighting over your robot, Makoto made a dezombifier.
 Flying through the air on his batman wings, Nathaniel shot us with the gun and here we are!" exclaimed Ben.

+  "Can you save the robot?" yelled Andrew impatiently.

+  "No, no, Andrew.
+This is a great story for the judging interview!
+How we rose from a zombie attack all the way to worlds.
+They won't even ask about our budget!" said Zach.

   WE NEED A LOT OF CONVERSATION HERE!! <- just highlight funny personalities a #classic roboitcs build session-esq scene